surge-synthesizer/pffft/README.md

 The fork is to allow for some easier development, like applying some patches to deal with compiler warnings, creating a C++ wrapper, or implementing support for the SIMDE library.
+It also contains a set of tests in the src-test directory.

 The remainder of the original PFFFT README follows.